 2019 prices available and bookings received from mid 2018.
 Meanwhile register your interest for pre-release advice.

-Visiting one of the top rated World Heritage sites in the world – the Tasmanian wilderness, unquestionably a photographers paradise.
+Visiting one of the top rated World Heritage areas in the world – the Tasmanian wilderness, a photographers paradise.

 Part Tour Departures: